cicalese/docker-wikifarm/README.md

 To add a new wiki to the wikifarm, do the following:

 1. Run the `create_wiki.sh` script from the scripts directory.
 It takes two
-parameters: the name of the wiki and the MediaWiki version of the wiki farm (i.e. 1.31, 1.32, 1.33, 1.34, or master).
+parameters: the MediaWiki version of the wiki farm (i.e. 1.31, 1.32, 1.33,
+1.34, or master) and the name of the wiki.
 (Note that if you have just built the wiki farm, you will need to wait a few minutes to let the database come up before creating a wiki.)
 1. Copy the logo file (`logo.png`) into the instance branding directory at